History Of Bradfords

 In addition, Bradfords acquired Crendon Timber Engineering, makers of roof joists and trusses.

 In 2019 focus was returned to pure Builders’ merchanting.
-Disposal of both Snows and Crendon leaves Bradfords as it stands today – 44 branches across the South West of the UK, providing building materials and advice to the communities in which we operate.
+Disposal of both Snows and Crendon leaves Bradfords as it stands today – over 40 branches across the South West of the UK, providing building materials and advice to the communities in which we operate.
 Bradfords remains a family-owned business with values and a culture that have been nurtured since it all began: a focus on service and community.

 Did you know: Bradfords wasn’t incorporated as a business until 1893.
 We’re very proud of our official Companies House company number – 40088!